Political positions of Dianne Feinstein: Bailout

 On October 1, 2008, Feinstein voted in favor of the Emergency Economic Stabilization Act.

 Cabinet appointments

-In November 2007, Feinstein was one of only six Democrats to vote to confirm Michael Mukasey as Attorney General.
+In November 2007, Feinstein was one of only six Democrats to vote to confirm Michael Mukasey as U.S. Attorney General.

 Campaign reform

-In January 2016, Feinstein was one of twenty-nine senators to sign a letter to President Obama urging him to issue a final executive order that would require federal contractors to disclose political donations, arguing that form of disclosure was "a modest step that would expose an especially troubling type of secret money: campaign contributions that have the potential to influence government contracting practices."
+In January 2016, Feinstein was one of 29 senators to sign a letter to President Obama urging him to issue a final executive order that would require federal contractors to disclose political donations, arguing that form of disclosure was "a modest step that would expose an especially troubling type of secret money: campaign contributions that have the potential to influence government contracting practices."

 Child care

 In 2019, Feinstein and 34 other senators introduced the Child Care for Working Families Act, a bill that created 770,000 new child care jobs and that ensured families under 75 percent of the state median income did not pay for child care with higher earning families having to pay "their fair share for care on a sliding scale, regardless of the number of children they have."
 The legislation also supported universal access to high-quality preschool programs for all 3 and 4-year-olds and gave the child care workforce a changed compensation and training to aid both teachers and caregivers.